Junya-Tajima/did_lecture/README.md

 # did_lecture_code

 This repository contains the stata code for my lectures, entitled "Recent Discussions in Difference-in-Differences".
-It is designed for students who want to understand recent discussions on difference-in-differencs (DID) and implement recently developed methods using stata.
+It is designed for students who want to understand recent discussions on difference-in-differences (DID) and implement recently developed methods using stata.

 ## Data